-- (13) Classified Position.
+- (12) Classified Employee.
+A person who occupies a position within the personnel job classification plan established by these rules; rules, not a contract employee. - (13) Classified Position.
 A position within the personnel job classification plan established by these rules. - (14) Classified System.
 All positions within the personnel job classification plan of the Judicial Department established under these rules. - (15) Comparative Analysis Process.
 A process required by the State Court Administrator, or designee, to establish eligibility for hiring appointment or promotion. - (16) Compensation Plan.
 A writing which assigns each job classification to a salary range. - (17) Compensatory Time.
-Work time credited to a non-exempt employee at a rate of time and onehalf for work done in excess of 40-hours in a 7-day period. - (18) Compensatory Time-off.
+Work time credited to a non-exempt employee at a rate of time and one-half for work done in excess of 40-hours in a 7-day period. - (18) Compensatory Time-off.
 Time off work at a rate of time and one-half, in lieu of monetary overtime compensation otherwise required for non-exempt employees. - (19) Continuous Employment.
 Any period of consecutive employment by the Judicial Department, including periods of qualified leave but excluding periods of unpaid leave. - (20) Contract Employee.
 An employee whose relationship with the Judicial Department is governed by written contract of employment and contract guidelines.
-These employees are subject to C.J.S.P.R. unless expressly governed by the written contract of employment or contract guidelines. - (21) Covert Recording A recording device is used without the person recording giving notice of the use of the device to those being recorded.
+These employees are subject to C.J.S.P.R. unless expressly governed by the written contract of employment or contract guidelines. - (21) Covert Recording.-A recording device is used without the person recording giving notice of the use of the device to those being recorded.
 The recording device may be hidden or disguised, or the person recording may otherwise deceive others by using, hiding or disguising the recording device. - (22) Conviction.
 Any plea or finding of guilt, including plea of nolo contendere or acceptance of a deferred sentence. - (23) Corrective Action.
 A written warning, reprimand or censure taken to correct and improve job performance, which does not affect current pay, status or tenure. - (24) Deferred Sentence.
 Postponement of judgment and sentence following plea of guilty as provided in state statutes. - (25) Demotion.
-Any change of an employee's position or class within the classified system where there is at least a 5% decrease from the midpoint of the current class as compared to the new class. - (26) Disciplinary Action.
-An action taken to penalize an employee for an offensive act or poor job performance, which adversely affects current pay, status or tenure.
+Any change of an employee's position or class within the classified system where there is at least a 5% decrease from the midpoint of the current class as compared to the new class.